serverpod/serverpod_docs/docs/05-concepts/10-authentication/01-setup.md

 ### Initialize the auth database

-After adding the module to the server project and generating client code and endpoint methods, you need to initialize the database.
+After adding the module to the server project, you need to initialize the database.
 First you have to create a new migration that includes the auth module tables.
 This is done by running the `serverpod create-migration` command line tool in the server project.

 ```bash
 $ serverpod create-migration